web-platform-dx/web-features/docs/reviewing.md

    Clean up the subject and message fields so they make sense as a single unit.
    For example, delete boilerplate messages about applying changes from code review.
-   Often an imperative-noun subject, such as "Add example feature," is sufficient.
+   Often an imperative-noun subject, such as "Add example feature", is sufficient.

 1. When you're ready to commit the changes, click **Confirm squash and merge**.